Black Panther Star Leads STEAM Activity With i.am Angel Students

-On April 20th, our students were excited to be visited by Winston Duke, actor in Marvel’s hit movie “Avengers: Infinity War”.
+On April 20th, i.am College Track students were visited by Winston Duke, actor in Marvel’s hit movies “Black Panther” and “Avengers: Infinity War”.
 Duke didn’t host an acting workshop; instead, he encouraged students to pursue STEAM as our students built and programmed electronic musical instruments.

-35 students from Boyle Heights and Watts attended the workshop at i.am College Track: Boyle Heights.
+35 students from i.am College Boyle Heights and Watts attended the workshop at our center in Boyle Heights.
 There, they used design thinking and a range of materials- including cardboard, foil and foam tiles- to build a guitar, drums and a keyboard.
 Students then used the programming language Scratch and Makey-Makey to program the capabilities of their instruments.

 “The event was extremely successful as students were able to merge art and technology to create instruments.
-The skills they gained, critical thinking, design thinking, coding, etc. are transferable to a host of subjects and experiences,” said Andrea Morris, Student Life Director of i.am College Track.
+The skills they gained, critical thinking, design thinking, coding, etc. are transferable to a host of subjects and experiences,” said Andrea Morris, Student Life Director of i.am College Track Boyle Heights.